davidhodge931/blog/content/post/2021-04-30-one-way-anova-by-hand/index.markdown

 Of course, we should also check the assumptions:

-* independence between & within groups
+* independence of observations
-* constant variation between groups
+* constant variation between treatments
-* approximately normally distributed response variable within groups.
+* approximately normally distributed within treatments.

 We can do the last 2 visually, and the 1st by understanding the study design.